New York Court of Appeals (2012)

 Case Western Reserve University, B.A.
 (2007)

 Jacqueline Greene joined Friedman & Gilbert in February 2014.
-Jacqueline’s civil rights practice focuses primarily on police and correctional misconduct, wrongful convictions and wrongful imprisonment, and other government misconduct.
+Jacqueline’s civil rights practice focuses primarily on police and prison misconduct, wrongful convictions and wrongful imprisonment, and other government misconduct.

 Jacqueline also provides criminal defense representation in federal, state, and municipal criminal cases.